A Search for Hard X-ray/Soft $\gamma$-ray Emission from SPT-CL J2012-5649 (Abell 3667) Using INTEGRAL/ISGRI: Results

 \subsection{Flux Upper Limits}

-Given the absence of a statistically significant detection, we derive flux upper limits using a image-based approach.
-To maximize sensitivity while avoiding the rapid decline of the ISGRI effective area above $\sim$100~keV, we focus on the 30--100~keV energy band.
-No significant excess emission is detected from Abell~3667 in this band.
+Given the absence of a statistically significant detection, we derive flux upper limits using an image-based approach.
+No significant excess emission is detected from Abell~3667 in the 30--300~keV energy band.
 The statistical uncertainty at the cluster position was estimated directly from the mosaic variance image.
 The $1\sigma$ count-rate uncertainty was obtained as

 where $V$ is the variance value at the pixel corresponding to the cluster coordinates.
 This yields

 corresponding to a conservative $3\sigma$ upper-limit count rate of